Grand National Runners

 In early February, a longlist containing around 100 potential Grand National runners is announced.
 As we near the 2025 Aintree Grand National, this is whittled down to a maximum of 34 Grand National runners.
 Narrowing down the field to 34 runners is a lengthy process, with the following steps and many twists and turns when it comes to the Grand National odds.

-• Grand National entries will close in on 28th January, giving us a longlist of around 100 Aintree Grand National runners.
+• Grand National entries closed on 28th January, giving us a longlist of nearly 100 Aintree Grand National 2025 runners.

-• Grand National weights will then be announced on 11th February, ranking the Grand National horses from one to 34 and beyond.
+• Grand National weights were then announced on 11th February, ranking the Grand National horses from one to 34 and beyond.

-• The first scratchings deadline is on 25th February.
+• The first scratchings deadline was on 25th February.

-• The second scratchings come three weeks later, after the twists and turns of the Cheltenham Festival have all played out.
+• The second scratchings came three weeks later, after the twists and turns of the Cheltenham Festival had all played out.

-• Final declarations will happen on Thursday 3rd April at 10am, featuring the top 34 Grand National horses from the weights list.
+• Final declarations happened on Thursday 3rd April at 10am, featuring the top 34 Grand National horses from the weights list, plus 4 reserves in case of any late withdrawals.

-Any withdrawals after the final confirmation stage will not be replaced, so it’s possible to use any Grand National free bets you’ve found, without the fear of not getting a run for your money.
+Once the final declarations have been made, you’re safe to use any Grand National free bets you’ve found, without the fear of not getting a run for your money.

-How many Grand National runners are in 2025?
+How many runners are in the Grand National?

 The Grand National was capped at 40 runners for many years, but that was trimmed to 34 ahead of the 2024 Grand National.
 Various declaration stages during February, March, and April help whittle down the entries to meet the new Grand National runners limit.